Alice Waters

 Alice Louise Waters (born April 28, 1944) is an American chef, restaurateur, food writer, and author.
-In 1971, she opened Chez Panisse, a restaurant in Berkeley, California, famous for its role in creating the farm-to-table movement and for pioneering California cuisine.
+In 1971, she opened Chez Panisse, a restaurant in Berkeley, California, famous for its role in pioneering the farm-to-table movement and for pioneering California cuisine.

 Waters has authored the books Chez Panisse Cooking (with Paul Bertolli), The Art of Simple Food I and II, and 40 Years of Chez Panisse.
 Her memoir, Coming to my Senses: The Making of a Counterculture Cook, was published in September 2017 and released in paperback in May 2018.

 Waters created the Chez Panisse Foundation in 1996 and the Edible Schoolyard program at the Martin Luther King Middle School in Berkeley.
 She is a national public policy advocate for universal access to healthy, organic foods.
 Her influence in the fields of organic foods and nutrition inspired Michelle Obama's White House organic vegetable garden program.

 Background

 Waters was born in Chatham Borough, New Jersey, on April 28, 1944, to Charles Allen Waters, a Rutgers University graduate who was a management consultant and Margaret Waters, a homemaker.
 Waters graduated from the University of California, Berkeley, receiving a degree in French cultural studies in 1967.
 While at Berkeley, she studied abroad in France, where she says she "lived at the bottom of a market street" and "took everything in by osmosis".

 She brought this style of food preparation back to Berkeley, where she opened her first Provence-style restaurant with a friend.
 She claims that food is a way of life and not just something to eat.